SuvanshShukla/ovgu-magdeburg/02_HCAI/project-topic-research.md

 - Main challenges faced by non-techincal people when writing prompts
 - Why are some prompts more effective than others

-## Chosen Topic - Evaluation of potential threats for users in HCAI systems
+## Chosen Domain - Evaluation of potential threats for users in HCAI systems

 Big idea question: "What are some possible ways AI could be abused or exploited by bad actors"